 This cellulose fiber is made with the same lyocell process as Tencel and some Bamboo, but the plant source is seaweed.

 Another cellulose fiber made with the lyocell process with beechwood as the source of wood pulp.

-This fiber is not made with the rayon extrusion processes, but is made with the methods used in bast (stem) fibers like linen or hemp.
-Trimming and pruning of the banana plant leaves stems which can be reduced with water soaking, pounded, and cleaned to release the silky fibers.
+This fiber is not made with the rayon extrusion processes but is made with the methods used in bast (stem) fibers like linen or hemp.
+Trimming and pruning of the banana plant leaves and stems can be reduced with water by soaking, pounding, and cleaning to release the silky fibers.
 Different parts of the stem give different qualities of fiber, ranging from a durable fiber suitable for upholstery fabric and towels to fine and silky inner fibers, which are suitable for next-to-the-skin garments.
-The same banana fibers is used for making a durable, beautiful paper, known as abaca.
+The same banana fibers are used for making a durable, beautiful paper, known as abaca.

 This unusual modern fiber is made with a process similar to rayon, but it is formed from corn.
 The same process of polymerizing the corn plant protein is used to make bio-degradable corn plastic, as well as corn fiber.
 The fiber is soft, similar to silk, but some handspinners say it has a plastic feel to it.

 This is another protein fiber reprocessed from milk proteins.
 Casein, or milk protein, has been used for centuries as a binder in paint.
 In the fiber, it is polymerized and extruded.

 Several of these vegan fibers are available through the Living Dreams Yarn company over Amazon.
 Click on the button to see what this company offers: